-To freeze, toss the fried chicken pieces onto a sheet pan and individually freeze so they do not stick together.
+To freeze, toss the fried chicken pieces onto a sheet pan (affiliate link) and individually freeze so they do not stick together.
 Then transfer the frozen nuggets into a zip top storage bag.
 Re-heat in the oven at 350°F for 15 minutes or until hot in the center.
 Serve immediately.

 - Sugar: 0 g